-There are 58 scenes embroidered on linen with coloured woollen yarns and Latin descriptions.
-It’s not technically a tapestry as it is not woven but has predominantly been known as such.
-Two methods of stitching are used: outline or stem stitch for lettering and the outlines of figures, and couching or laid work for filling in figures.
-Nine linen panels were sewn together after each was embroidered and the joins were disguised with subsequent embroidery.
+The 58 scenes are embroidered on linen with coloured woollen yarns and Latin descriptions.
+It’s not technically a tapestry as it is not woven.
+However, it has predominantly been known as such.
+Two methods of stitching are used.
+Outline or stem stitch was used for lettering and the outlines of figures.
+Couching or laid work was used for filling in figures.
+Each scene is made up of nine linen panels.
+The nine panels were sewn together after each was embroidered and the joins were disguised with subsequent embroidery.

 The Museum, opening times and tariffs